PhucHauDeveloper/L340_15IRH_Hackintosh/README.md

   CPU (get all kernels and threads).

-  iGPU (works fine with acceleration; I changed the ID to Iris Plus 655 for fun; increased the VRAM to 4095 MB; and renamed it to RTX 3090 to make me look rich).
+  iGPU (works fine with acceleration; I changed the ID to Iris Plus 655 for fun; increased the VRAM to 4095 MB; and renamed it to RTX 3090 to make it look stronger :)) ).

   Screen Brightness, NightShift (worked fine, and is undeniably more beautiful than Windows).